selwynpolit/d9book/book/modules.md

 ## Paragraphs

 ### Paragraphs
-Paragraphs is the new way of content creation!
-It allows you — Site Builders — to make things cleaner so that you can give more editing power to your end-users.
+Paragraphs allows grouping together fields to make a cohesive unit of content.

 Instead of putting all their content in one WYSIWYG body field including images and videos, end-users can now choose on-the-fly between pre-defined Paragraph Types independent from one another.
 Paragraph Types can be anything you want from a simple text block or image to a complex and configurable slideshow.